 “I wanted general Americans, Caucasians to begin with, to taste okonomiyaki.
 Many Caucasians come here.
 That’s why I chose Sawtelle,” says Kawakami.

 Bring okonomiyaki to the world.
 Sawtelle was a perfect place to start his journey.

-Thus opened the first Hiroshima okonomiyaki restaurant in Sawtelle, the first one to be opened in the U.S. When the restaurant soft-opened in December, there was already a line outside.
+Thus he opened the first Hiroshima okonomiyaki restaurant in Sawtelle, the first one to be opened in the U.S. When the restaurant soft-opened in December, there was already a line outside.
 As Kawakami expected, there were a good number of non-Nikkei diners, such as other Asians and Caucasians.

 Kawakami told me about his next dream, too.
 “I want those people who have become fans of okonomiyaki at my place to get training at okonomiyaki training facilities and open their own restaurants.
 That’s how I want to spread the chain.”

-I enjoyed Hiroshima okonomiyaki at “Chinchikurin” and left the place.
+I enjoyed Hiroshima okonomiyaki at Chinchikurin and left the place.
 On the way back to my car, I stopped by at the chocolate shop and got hot chocolate.
 I walked back to where I parked my car with the hot chocolate in hand.
-There was an envelope under the wiper on the front class of my car.
+There was an envelope under the wiper on the front glass of my car.
 It was a parking ticket.
-It turned out that I had parked my car in a place where only local residents could park at certain times of a day.
+It turned out that I had parked my car in a place where only local residents could park at certain times of the day.
 Sawtelle indeed was a busy place.
 I reminded myself once again to be extra careful when parking.